 The problem here is that the keywords you want search engines to pick up on, like lowrise ankle or skinny jeans, are at the back.
 You are telling search engines that the most critical elements of your URL are women and collections instead of your actual product.

 An optimized product page URL should look like this www.somesite.com/blue-lowrise-skinny-jean.
-Your keywords come right after your domain, so search engines understand that that’s what the page is about.
+Your keywords come right after your domain, so search engines understand what the page is about.

 They are also understandable by humans.
 When your product shows up on search results, Google will bold the keywords in the URL, so searchers know what to expect when they click on your link.